 This keyword is used to assign a specific element type to a set of entities (see section Element Types in the appendix).
-It can be used to specify the element type before the mesh is created or afterwards to change element attributes (from tr6u to tr6c or he8 to he8f etc.).
-The element name is composed of the following parts: The leading two letters define the shape (be: beam, tr: triangle, qu: quadrangle, he: hexahedra, pe: penta), then the number of nodes and at last an attribute describing the mathematical formulation or other features (c: axisymmetric, e: plain strain, s: plain stress, u: unstructured mesh, r: reduced integration, i: incompatible modes, f: fluid element for ccx).
+In most cases it can be used to specify the element type before the mesh is created.
+In case of unstructured meshes the element attributes have to be assigned after the mesh is created (from tr6u to tr6c or te10 to te10t etc.).

+The element name is composed of the following parts: The leading two letters define the shape (be: beam, tr: triangle, qu: quadrangle, he: hexahedra, pe: penta, te:tetraeder), then the number of nodes and at last an attribute describing the mathematical formulation or other features (c: axisymmetric, e: plain strain, s: plain stress, u: unstructured mesh, r: reduced integration, i: incompatible modes, f: fluid element for ccx, t: initial temperatures are interpolated linearly within the tet element (ccx:C3D10T)).

 If the element type is omitted, the assignment is deleted.
 If all parameters are omitted, the actual assignments are posted: